JaKooLit/NixOS-Hyprland/README.md

 <details>
 <summary align=center>Click here 👉🏻 Manual Installation</summary>

-- Run this command to ensure Git & Vim are installed:
+- Run this command to ensure git, curl, vim & pciutils are installed: Note: or nano if you prefer nano for editing
 ```
-nix-shell -p git curl pciutils
+nix-shell -p git vim curl pciutils
 ```
 - Clone this repo & CD into it:
 ```